 Part of the joy of coming to the ballet is disconnecting from the outside world for a couple of hours.
-So, please turn off and stow your mobile devices before the performance as their lights and sounds will be a distraction to the performers and other audience members.
+So, please turn off and stow your mobile devices before the performance as their lights and sounds will be a distraction to the performers.

 WHEN TO APPLAUD

 The dancers and musicians love your feedback, so please applaud after a dancer does something spectacular on stage, when the dancers take a bow, or at the end of the ballet.
 During bows, if you’re so moved, you are also welcome to let out a robust “bravo!” for a male dancer, “brava!” for a female dancer, and “bravi!” for a group of dancers.
 You can also whistle, shout or simply applaud—it’s entirely up to you.